-Race, Disability, Gender, Sexual Orientation, Religion and Belief, Age and socio - deprivation.
+Race, Disability, Gender, Sexual Orientation, Religion and Belief, Age and socio-deprivation.

-The Single Equality Scheme three year action plan and the annual Single Equality action plan addressing key targets on an annual basis.
+The Single Equality Scheme 3-year action plan and the Annual Single Equality Action Plan addressing key targets on an annual basis.
+The Single Equality Scheme was reviewed and updated in 2021.

-Progress update on protected characteristics
+Progress update on protected characteristics Race

-Race